Why an online eye test can't replace your eye doctor

 Early detection of these problems can improve treatment outcomes, potentially preventing vision loss and even legal blindness.

-Even if the results of your online "exam" are reviewed by an eye care provider before your eyewear order is filled, there is no eye care professional present when you are actually taking the vision test to ensure the testing is performed properly.
+Even if the results of your online "exam" are reviewed by an eye care provider before your eyewear order is filled, there is no eye care professional physically present when you are actually taking the vision test to ensure the testing is performed properly.

 If you don't take the online vision tests correctly, it's possible you won't be seeing as clearly as you should for driving, or you may experience problems such as headaches and eyestrain with your new glasses or contacts.